dmcginley/project1_yoga_site/README.md

 	</details>

+### Typography
+- [Cabin](https://fonts.google.com/?query=Cabin) - for the h1, h2 and h3 as a strong, clean, easy to read font.

+- [Rubik](https://fonts.google.com/specimen/Rubik?query=Rubik) - for the body, simmiler to Cabin font, midderen and clean in style

+- [Libre+Baskerville](https://fonts.google.com/specimen/Libre+Baskerville?query=Libre+Baskerville) - fo tthe quotation on the home page, a more flowery font looks like a book type of font.

 ### Color Choices
-- fresh color palette
+I went for a muted color palette which is in keeping with a lot of yoga websites.
-- buttons that stand out in the hierarchy
+The buttons stand out in the hierarchy with stronger colors as do the videos against the off white.

-### Typography
-- two fonts
+## Style Guide

 ### Responsivity
 Mobile first and then 3 main breakpoints for desktop (768px, 980px 1440px).
 The 1440px large display is so the website doesn't break on large QHD monitors.

-### Simplicity
-Easy to navigate

 ### Accessibility
 - 'alt' text on images